binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 ### TLS Downgrade {#network-countermeasures-tls-downgrade}

+There are some great resources listed on the [https://httpswatch.nz/about.html](https://httpswatch.nz/about.html) page for improving the HTTPS health of your web resources.

 #### HTTP Strict Transport Security (HSTS) {#network-countermeasures-tls-downgrade-hsts}
 ![](images/ThreatTags/PreventionEASY.png)

 Make sure your web server sends back the HSTS header.
-This is pretty straight forward.
-If you're using ExpressJS in NodeJS, then just use [helmetjs/hsts](https://github.com/helmetjs/hsts).
+If you are using [hapijs](https://hapijs.com/api/) as your NodeJS web framework, this is on by default, in fact hapi is one of the NodeJS web frameworks that has many security features on by default.
+This is also fairly straight forward if you are using ExpressJS, but you do need to use [helmetjs/hsts](https://github.com/helmetjs/hsts) to [enforce](https://helmetjs.github.io/docs/hsts/) `Strict-Transport-Security` in Express.
 For other environments it should be pretty straight forward as well.

 Then trust the browser to do something to stop these **downgrades**.